Sustainability and Tourism in Raja Ampat

 In early 2020, our management earned the Certificate in Sustainable Tourism, after completing the training requirements (and successfully passing the exam) in “Sustainable Tourism Training Program 2020”.

-In that scope, we have designed long-term sustainability management system that targets important areas that are suitable our size and scope (ie: diving and accommodation), and we have made strides to address environmental, social, cultural, economic, quality, human rights, health and safety issues.
-In this way we hope to continue driving continuous improvement.
+In that scope, we have designed long-term sustainability management system that targets important areas that are suitable to our size and scope (i.e.: diving and accommodation), and we have made strides to address environmental, social, cultural, economic, quality, human rights, health and safety issues.
+In this way we hope to continue driving continuous improvement on new projects and by performing a strict follow-up on the ones already in place.

-According to the UNWTO (United Nations World Tourism Organization), Sustainable Tourism is “tourism that takes full account of its current and future economic, social, and environmental impact, addressing the need of the visitor, the industry, the environment and the host community”
+According to the UNWTO (United Nations World Tourism Organization), Sustainable Tourism is “tourism that takes full account of its current and future economic, social, and environmental impact, addressing the need of the visitor, the industry, the environment and the host community”.
+Sustainable tourism action is composed of three pillars: social justice, economic development, and environmental integrity.

-Being a Raja Ampat Nature resort is not an accident, it is our choice, and we are happy to be involved in various activities to preserve Raja Ampat’s environment and community.
+Being a Nature resort in Raja Ampat and walking the sustainable path is not an accident, it is our choice, and we are happy to be involved in various activities to preserve Raja Ampat’s environment and community.
 Sustainable Tourism is not a trend, it is a necessity, and at Biodiversity we are really conscious about it.
 We all must minimize any actions jeopardizing our planet.

 Global Awareness is rising, and people are becoming more and more responsible users.
 However, tags like eco, sustainable, organic and others are proliferating and being used in confusing ways just for the sake of getting new customers.